Advantages of taking a guided small group tour over independent travel in Cuba

 If the group discovers a special event or festival that they would like to attend, and this is not covered by the original itinerary, it is possible for the group to change the itinerary, given the condition that the group can come to a unanimous agreement and reservations can be changed.

 We are not about imposing a strict, old school adherence to the itinerary.

 After all, we are fully aware that one of the main purposes of the tour is for fun and adventure and therefore we are willing to offer the group as much flexibility as practical to achieve this end.

-Our groups are made up of like-minded travelers from all over the world, who are ready for some fun, adventure, and to explore this fascinating island.
+Our groups are made up of like-minded travellers from all over the world, who are ready for some fun, adventure, and to explore this fascinating island.

 They are therefore very social occasions where the group is often bonded by the common adventurous experiences.

-The friendships formed on our tours with others travelers and the guide can last a lifetime.
+The friendships formed on our tours with others travellers and the guide can last a lifetime.